- Consent Needed and How to Obtain It

 Consent to Flare

-For a new flare consent, contact should be made in the first instance with the appropriate Consents Unit within DECC (see below) approximately 3-4 months before start-up.
+For a new flare consent, contact should be made in the first instance with the appropriate Consents Unit within BEIS (see below) approximately 3-4 months before start-up.
 This will kick off a series of meetings and a request for background information (see below).
 Formal written application for the first flare consent should be made approximately 2 weeks prior to first oil.
 The consent will not be issued until the first oil date is confirmed.

 The OGA Guidance Notes for the Completion of Flare and Vent Applications provide further information.

-Information that will be required during initial discussions with DECC for a first flare consent application will include the following:
+Information that will be required during initial discussions with OGA for a first flare consent application will include the following: